Ayon History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Ayon research.
 Another 63 words (4 lines of text) covering the years 1202, 1594, 1653, 1693, 1701, 1668, 1671, 1672 and 1675 are included under the topic Early Ayon History in all our PDF Extended History products and printed products wherever possible.

 Ayon Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Ayon are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Ayon include: Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+The variations of the name Ayon include: Haines, Hains, Hain, Haine, Haynes, Hainson and many more.